rabindrakharel/pmo/docs/ui_page/PAGE_LAYOUT_COMPONENT_ARCHITECTURE.md

 ---

-## 8. Optimistic Mutations (v9.5.1)
+## 8. Optimistic Mutations (v11.2.0)

 ### Overview

-Optimistic mutations provide instant UI feedback by updating the cache immediately before the API call completes.
-If the API fails, the cache is rolled back automatically.
+Optimistic mutations provide instant UI feedback by updating the cache immediately before the API call completes. **v11.2.0 Critical Fix:** If the API fails (including when the server is down/offline), the cache is rolled back automatically using direct cache restoration - no network required.

 **File**: `apps/web/src/db/cache/hooks/useOptimisticMutation.ts`